-On Thursday 21st July 2022 we will be attending St Marys Church in Wales primary school on Bute Street to follow up our work on the 6th May.
-We will be promoting exercise and healthy eating by making fruit kebabs with the children and their parents, and developing running activities after the annual school prize giving.
-Can’t wait, photos here soon.
+On Thursday 21st July 2022 we attended St Marys Church in Wales primary school on Bute Street to follow up our work on the 6th May.
+We promoted exercise and healthy eating by making fruit kebabs with the children and their parents, and developing running activities after the annual school prize giving.

 On Friday 6th May 2022, the organisers of the Butetown Mile, staff members at Cardiff University, set up a stall on Loudon Square, Bute Street from 13:30-16:30 to reach out to the community to promote the event, ask them what they knew about it, and which charities the community were passionate about to inform their decision on what kind of cause they could raise money for.

 When speaking to members of the community, Cardiff University produced a survey with questions about people’s knowledge of the Butetown Mile and their opinions on how it would benefit the community, along with their interest in sports and causes they were passionate about.
 The Butetown Mile team received the following responses to the questions below at this event:

 Have you heard of the Butetown Mile, and do you already take part in sporting activities?

 • Have children who take part in football and have done the Butetown Mile in the past.

 • Do lots of walking for charity